Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 ```

 ### How to configure your own service ?
 The last option to change Verticle configuration, is to redefine Knotx Service by creating your own service descriptor.
-The descriptor is simply a JSON file that must be available in classpath (e.g. in JAR file of your custom verticle implementation, or inside folder where all JAR files you put on your installation).
+The descriptor is simply a JSON file that must be available in classpath (e.g. in JAR file of your custom Verticle implementation,
+or inside folder where all JAR files you put on your installation).

 Name of the descriptor file is important as it's a service name used in starter JSON.

 For instance, you want to create KnotxServer configuration from scratch, ignoring default config available.
 All you have to do is, to create service descriptor file, e.g. `my.KnotxServer.json` with the content as below
 ```json
 {
   "main": "com.cognifide.knotx.server.KnotxServerVerticle",